apache/pekko/docs/src/main/paradox/typed/testing-async.md

 @@@ div { .group-java }

-If you are using JUnit you can use @javadoc[TestKitJunitResource](pekko.actor.testkit.typed.javadsl.TestKitJunitResource) to have the async test kit automatically shutdown when the test is complete.
+If you are using JUnit you can use @javadoc[TestKitJunitResource](pekko.actor.testkit.typed.javadsl.TestKitJunitResource) for junit4 or @javadoc[TestKitJunit5Extension](pekko.actor.testkit.typed.javadsl.TestKitJunit5Extension) for Junit5 to have the async test kit automatically shutdown when the test is complete.

 Note that the dependency on JUnit is marked as optional from the test kit module, so your project must explicitly include